pjwendy/eqmap.net/README.md

-# EQMap.NET - EverQuest Mapping and Protocol Analysis Suite
+# EQMap.NET - EverQuest headless BOTS

-A comprehensive toolkit for EverQuest server development, featuring real-time mapping, packet analysis, and protocol debugging tools.
+A comprehensive toolkit for EverQuest client side headless bots, featuring real-time mapping, packet analysis, and protocol debugging tools.

 ## 🎮 What is EQMap.NET?

-EQMap.NET is a suite of tools designed for EverQuest private server development and protocol analysis.
-It provides real-time visualization of game data, comprehensive packet analysis, and debugging capabilities for EQEmu server development.
+EQMap.NET is a suite of tools designed for EverQuest client side headless bots.
+It provides real-time visualization of game data, comprehensive packet analysis, and debugging capabilities for EQEmu server.

 ## 🎥 Demo Videos